mobile app bar

 “Man, come on, Denver, just call me, I’ll give you a slogan.
 This ain’t gonna work.”
 Green then chimed in with, “Somebody should be fired.”

-Part of the reason Green and Davis take offense to the co-opting of the slogan is the circumstances.
+Part of the reason Green and Davis are upset with Denver co-opting of the slogan is the circumstances.
 The Warriors were without a playoff appearance in 13 years before making it to the postseason in the 06-07 season.
 They were matched up against the Dallas Mavericks, who were coming off a Finals loss and had the reigning MVP in Dirk Nowitzki.

-To say the Dubs were the underdogs was an understatement.
+To say the Dubs were the underdogs would be an understatement.
 But they persevered, and when they defeated the Mavs 4-2, they shocked the world.
 The ‘We Believe’ motto was made for the underdogs, which the current Nuggets are not.
-Sure, they’re the 4-seed, but they have the reigning MVP, and they won 50 games this season.
+Sure, they’re the 4-seed, but they have the reigning MVP, and they have won 50 games so far this season.

-Trying to play the underdog gimmick, especially when you have the home-court advantage, doesn’t sit well with the two Warriors legends.
+Which is why the Nuggets trying to pull the underdog gimmick, especially when they have the home-court advantage, isn’t sitting well with the two Warriors legends.

 Baron Davis once claimed the ‘We Believe’ Warriors would take the 2017 Warriors to 7 games